 D-day for Gary

 1984 - Gary Gillespie made his reds bow in our League Cup Semi-final first leg at home to Walsall as we drew 2-2, with Ronnie Whelan netting both our goals.
-However, he did not make the first-team again that season, and was responsible for an own goal when his attempted clearance off the line struck Phil Neal on the back and went into the net.
+However, he did not make the first-team again that season, scoring an own goal when his attempted clearance off the line struck Phil Neal on the back and went into the net.
 Substitute Kevin Summerfield scored the other goal for the Saddlers.

 2009 - Ex-red David James played his 535th Premier League game as we won 3-2 at Portsmouth, equalling Gary Speed’s record for the renamed competition.
 David Nugent opened the scoring after an hour, with Fábio Aurélio levelling with a free-kick following a poor Pompey back-pass.
 Herman Hreidarsson put the home side in front again before Dirk Kuyt netted.
 Fernando Torres secured the victory with a late header to send us back to the top of the table.

 1927 – Outside-left Fred Hopkin played his 200th League game for the reds in our 4-1 win at Sheffield United.
 Tom Reid bagged a brace, with Harry Chambers and Tom Scott also scoring.

 1931 - Short-lived centre forward Dave Wright bagged his first three reds goals in a 4-2 home League win over Newcastle United, with his strike partner Harold Barton also bagging his first for the club in the same game.

 1925 - Goals from centre-forward Danny Shone, outside-left Fred ‘Polly’ Hopkin and forward Harry ‘Smiler’ Chambers handed us a 3-1 win over Everton at Anfield.
 Forward Dick Johnson played his 82nd and last reds game.